LITUATUI/pushevs.com/content/press-releases/2024-07-01-the-all-electric-skoda-elroq-breaking-new-ground-in-the-compactsuv-segment-with-a-covered-design.md

 ---
-title: "The all-electric Škoda Elroq: Breaking new ground in the compact SUV segment with a covered design"
+title: "The all-electric Škoda Elroq: breaking new ground in the compact SUV segment with a covered design"
 external_url: "https://www.skoda-storyboard.com/en/press-kits/the-all-electric-skoda-elroq-breaking-new-ground-in-the-compactsuv-segment-with-a-covered-design/"
 date: "2024-07-01"